rulojuka/sbking/README.md

 ## Compiling

-SBKing uses [Maven](https://maven.apache.org/) to build.
+SBKing uses Makefile and [Maven](https://maven.apache.org/) to build.
 The following line should be enough:

 ```
-mvn clean package
+make server
 ```

-This should clean your directory, compile, run all tests and package the final .jar at the target/ directory.
-Use `java -jar target/sbking-<version>.jar` to run it.
+This should clean your directory, compile, run all tests, package the final .jar at the `target/` directory and copy it into `./sbking-server.jar`.
+Use `java -jar ./sbking-server.jar` to run it.

-To compile the client, you need to change the `MainClass` in the pom.xml to
+To compile the client in the same fashion (`./sbking-client.jar`):
 ```
-<mainClass>br.com.sbk.sbking.gui.main.MainNetworkGame</mainClass>
+make client
 ```
-and then follow the same steps above.

 ## Code quality